The Jeep CJ6 came on the scene in the latter part of 1955, soon after its sibling the CJ5's introduction to the public in October of 1954.

 Later, new owners American Motors Corporation, installed a GM and soon after, an AMC 4-cylinder engine as base standard, while the AMC in-line sixes (232 c.i. or 258 c.i.) and V8 (304 c.i.) were options.

-The elongated CJ6 was finally put to rest by the end of 1975.
+The domestic elongated CJ6 was finally put to rest by the end of 1975, however they were evidently exported to other countries, and built under license by non-American distributors possibly as late as 1982.

 So... to the question...Is longer less?